NREL/Exagoop/README.md

 ### Steps:

 0. In the initialization stage, material point mass, position, velocity and stresses are initialized.
 1. The material point (subscript p) mass and momentum are mapped onto the grid node (subscript I) using grid shape functions $\phi$.
-Similarly particle forces (external forces such as gravity and internal forces from stresses) are also mapped to grid nodes.
+Similarly, the forces on the material points (comprising external forces such as gravity and internal forces from stresses) are also mapped to grid nodes.
 Mathematically,

 $$
 m_I^t = \sum_p \Phi_I (x_p^t) m_p